For any questions about the Professional Experience, please contact the Educational Services Coordinator at firstname.lastname@example.org

 - A Project Plan is required before project work begins.
 The plan outlines the timeline and target dates of project deliverables (including due dates for BOTH interim reports) and should be approved by the Supervisor.
-Once the plan is received students will be registered in the course by the Student Services Coordinator.
+Once the plan is received students will be registered in the course by the Educational Services Coordinator.
 Examples of Project Plans available here.

 - Two Student Interim Reports: online form.
 These reports should discuss how the project is progressing, any new skills/knowledge gained, and any problems/issues that have come up.
 There is no form or template for the interim reports; a report in Word format and written in paragraph format is fine.
 Up to 500 words is adequate.